arximboldi/immer/doc/persist-introduction.rst

 .. warning:: This library is still experimental and its API may change in the future.
-The headers can be found in ``immer/extra/persist/...`` and the ``extra`` subpath will be removed once its interface stabilises.
+The headers can be found in ``immer/extra/persist/...`` and the ``extra`` subpath will be removed once its interface stabilizes.

 Dependencies
 ------------